 - Illegal maneuvers.
 Making an illegal U-turn, driving along the shoulder to reach an exit in a traffic jam, or passing in the slow lane are maneuvers that other drivers will not be expecting because they are illegal.
 This can lead to a crash.

 Safe driving requires rational decision-making on the part of the driver.
-Predictability of your actions is what will keep other cars out of your path.
+The predictability of your actions is what will keep other cars out of your path.

 Whether due to the inexperience of a young driver, the inability of an older driver, or just carelessness, mishandling of a vehicle can lead to single-car crashes as well as crashes involving many cars.
 Some driving mistakes commonly made include: